CraigYanitski/kosmatau3d/README.md

 pip install -e .
 ```

-You can now keep it up-to-date using :code:`git pull` in this directory.
+You can now keep it up-to-date using `git pull` in this directory.

 ## Creating a voxel